-Section 16.
-Any railroad or other party in interest being dissatisfied with any order of the commission fixing any rate or rates, fares, charges, classifications, joint rate or rates, or any order fixing any regulations, practices or services, may, within sixty days, commence an action in the court of common pleas against the commission as defendant to vacate and set aside any such order on the ground that the rate or rates, fares, charges, classifications, joint rate or rates, fixed in such order, is unlawful or unreasonable, or that any such regulation, practice or service, fixed in such order, is unreasonable, in which action the adverse parties shall be served with the summons.
-The commission shall file its answer, and on leave of court, any interested party may file an answer to said complaint within ten days after the service thereof, whereupon said action shall be at issue and stand ready for trial upon ten days' notice by either party.
-All actions brought under this section shall have precedence over any civil cause of a different nature pending in such court, and the court of common pleas shall always be deemed open for the trial thereof and the same shall be tried and determined as other civil actions; any party to such action may introduce original evidence in addition to the transcript of the evidence offered to said commission.
+Complaints and actions against substituted rates.
+SECTION 16.
+Any railroad or other party in interest being dissatisfied with any order of the commission fixing any rate or rates. fares, charges, classifications, joint rate or rates, or any order fixing any regulations, practices or service, may commence an action in the circuit court against the commission as defendant to vacate and set aside any such order on the ground that the rate or rates, fares, charges, classifications, joint rate or rates, fixed in such order, is unlawful, or that any such regulation, practice or service, fixed in such order, is unreasonable, in which action the complaint shall be served with the summons.
+The commission shall serve and file its answer to said complaint within ten days after the service thereof, whercupon said action shall be at issue and stand ready for trial upon ten days' notice by either party.
+All actions brought under this section shall have precedence over any civil cause of a different nature pending in said court, and the circuit court shall always be deemed open for the trial thereof and the same shall be tried and determined as other civil actions.

-No injunction shall issue suspending or staying any Injunctions. order of the commission except upon application to the court of common pleas or judge thereof, notice to the commission having been given and hearing having been had thereon.
+a.
+No injunction shall issue suspending or staying any order of the commission except upon application to the circuit court or presiding judge thereof, notice to the commission, and hearing.

-Proceedings in Proceedings in common pleas court to vacate or set aside orders of com-mission fixing rates, fares, classifica-tions atc tions, etc., or orders fixing b.
-If, upon the trial of such action, evidence shall be introduced by the plaintiff which is found by the court to be different from that offered upon the hearing before the commission, or additional thereto, the court before proceeding to different from that offered upon the parties to such action stipulate upon hearing the court before compared to the court before court to be different plants. in writing to the contrary, shall transmit a copy of such evidence to the commission, and shall stay further proceedings in said action for fifteen days from the date of such before comtransmission.
+b.
+If, upon the trial of such action, evidence shall be introduced by the plaintiff which is found by the court to be different from that offered upon the hearing before the commission, or additional thereto, the court before proceeding to render judgment, unless the parties to such action stipulate in writing to the contrary, shall transmit a copy of such evidence to the commission, and shall stay further proceedings in said action for fifteen days from the date of such transmission.
 Upon the receipt of such evidence the commission shall consider the same, and may alter, modify, amend or rescind its order relating to such rate or rates, fares, charges, classification, joint rate or rates, regulation, practice or service complained of in said action, and shall report its action thereon to said court within ten days from the receipt of such evidence.